 Why You Should Adopt From a Shelter Vs. Buying

 Many pets in shelters have been surrendered by loving families who are unable to access veterinary care or pet-friendly accommodation, while some arrive having been victims of cruelty.
-Thankfully, the number of euthanizations has decreased considerably in recent years, and this is, in part, due to an increase in people willing to adopt instead of buying from a breeder or pet shop.

 To help a pet in need